 What is mobile video ads automation

-Simply put, it’s a way to make the production of ads more efficient and flexible for future changes and iterations.
+Simply put, it’s a way to make the production of ads more efficient and flexible for future changes and iterations (more on production in the post about Ad Creatives Production Framework).
 Automation lowers the time needed for video production significantly and it saves your budget.

 Creative automation demo: